elrepo76/simplelogin/README.md

 4. In Visual Studio open a Developer Powershell terminal. cd to folder ..\login-frontend\.
+   Type: npm install react-scripts this command creates the npm_modules folder needed for this project

    Type:  npm start
    This is the Login form for simplelogin.

+   NOTE: I am running Node.js v19.4.0
+   Because of that I had to edit package.json lines 16, 17.
+   If 'npm start' runs with issues revert these changes to:

+   "scripts": {
+    "start": "react-scripts start",
+    "build": "react-scripts build",

 5. Test with valid users:
 Username: rocio   Password: 12345